pinobatch/pently/docs/pentlyas.md

 by a D half note.
 Grace note durations never stick.
 Be aware that grace notes longer than one row have poorly specified effects, particularly with the 20 percent longer frames of PAL.

+Chord is described below in the "Pattern effects" section.

 A note followed by a tilde `~` will not be retriggered but instead will be slurred into the following note.
 A note followed by a left